alvinwan/mlml/README.md

     git clone https://github.com/alvinwan/ssgd.git

 Place data in your `data/` folder.
-Note that these files must be in CSV format.
-Each csv must contain the number of samples at the top of the file.
-Each line is then formatted with two comma-separated values, where the first is a list of values and the second is a single integer.

-The script will by default load from `data/train.csv` and `data/test.csv`.
+Note that these files must be in binary.
+Each file encodes a numpy matrix, where the last column of a matrix is the label.
+The script will by default load from `data/train` and `data/test`.

 > Note that this project is backwards-compatible, down to Python 2 but static-typing was introduced to comply with PEP 484, Python 3.5.